jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 We're struggling during this pandemic because our political ideologies make us think middle-class life will get better once "the other side" is defeated.
 It's just not true.
 It's proven itself not to be true for the past several decades because, like in any story, problems aren't solved with emotions and yelling matches, but by mastering a new and better tool.
 And if Left/Right ideologues don't understand modern technology, what contemporary real-life problem can they solve?

 I happened to be writing this book long before the coronavirus.
 Suddenly history has given us all a sad reality check.
 Our society, and our political ideologies, are outdated.
+Thus, we're not properly prepared for whatever life has in store for us.

 To upgrade our civilization and re-attain stability, health, and happiness, ordinary people need to revamp a lot of things.
 Techvolution, a new philosophy that empowers the middle-class with custom-made tools that solve our everyday problems, will help us get there.